Native App vs Cross Platform Development in Modern Mobile App Development

 Cross-platform development means apps designed for multiple operating systems, like Android and iOS platforms.
 On the other hand, native development refers to building two different apps for separate operating systems.

-Choosing between native app development vs. cross-platform is challenging, as both approaches have benefits and risks.
+Choosing between native app developmentand cross-platform is not easy.
+Both approaches offer clear benefits but come with certain risks.
 You should also know which approach would be best depending on app requirements.

 So, in the following guide, we are going to cover everything about native vs. cross-platform development, including